L3MON4D3/LuaSnip/DOC.md

 inoremap <c-f>  <cmd>lua require('luasnip.extras.otf').on_the_fly("e")<cr>
 ```

-Obviously, `<c-f>` is arbritary, and can be changed to any other key-combo.
+Obviously, `<c-f>` is arbritary and can be changed to any other key combo.
-Another interesting application is allowing multiple on the fly-snippets at the
+Another interesting application is allowing multiple on-the-fly snippets at the
-same time, by retrieving snippets from multiple registers:
+same time by retrieving snippets from multiple registers:
 ```vim
 " For register a
 vnoremap <c-f>a  "ac<cmd>lua require('luasnip.extras.otf').on_the_fly()<cr>